|

 Abstract

-Keywords: Kenya, plant health advisory services, plant health clinics, pls-multigroup analysis, seeking behaviour
+Keywords: Kenya, plant health advisory services, plant health clinics, PLS-multigroup analysis, seeking behaviour

 Contact Address: Bathwell Oliver Ombuya, Egerton University, Agricultural Economics and Agribusiness Management, Nakuru, Kenya, e-mail: bombuya98 gmail.com